nbusseneau/hephaistos/README.md

 - Download [hephaistos-python.zip](https://github.com/nbusseneau/hephaistos/releases/latest/download/hephaistos-python.zip).
 - Extract the archive.
 You should get `hephaistos`, `hephaistos-data` and `sjson` directories.
 - Move all directories to Hades main directory.
-Hephaistos must be sitting right next to the default directories (see Windows / macOS / Linux entries above for more details).
+Everything must be sitting right next to the default directories (see Windows / macOS / Linux entries above for more details).
 </details>

 ## Usage